hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 - Run on GCE n2-standard-4 (4 vCPUs, greater than or equal to 16GB memory) instances with 2048GB SSD
 - Annual cost is approximately $1100 per year
 - Minimum CPU greater than or equal to 4 vCPUs
-- Minimum Memory greater than or equal to 16GB Memory
+- Minimum memory greater than or equal to 16GB Memory
-- Minimum Storage is 2TB Disk to allow chainstate growth
+- Minimum storage is 2TB Disk to allow chainstate growth

 ### Option 2